askdialog/dialog-sdk/README.md

 - `pnpm package`: compile the common packages;
 - `pnpm test`: launch the tests in all packages;
 - `pnpm run deploy`: deploy all the end services in order;
-- `pnpm generate-service myService`: create a simple service in the repository's structure respecting our guidelines
 - `pnpm generate-library myLibrary`: create a simple internal library in the repository's structure respecting our guidelines